holtgrewe/tracdox/trac-sphinx/source/Tutorial/Parsing.rst

 It is used as follows: For each section of the file that is to be read in the next step (one or multiple records), you first call :dox:`DoublePassRecordReader#startFirstPass startFirstPass`.
 This memoizes the current position in the file.
 Then, you use the same API as for the single-pass reader to read the file.
-When you are done with this section, you call [dox:DoublePassRecordReader#startSecondPass startSecondPass].
+When you are done with this section, you call :dox:`DoublePassRecordReader#startSecondPass startSecondPass`.
 This will reset the position of the reader to the one where :dox:`DoublePassRecordReader#startFirstPass startFirstPass` was called.

 Here is an example for using double-pass I/O: